Poppie was born and raised on the dusty streets of Gugulethu.

-A extraordinary talent from the dusty streets of Nyanga, Mpumulelu (which means Success, of course!) is a show stealer as he ripples through his delightful repertoire of sax riffs.
-Able to jam over any style, Mpumulelu has been seen tootling his brass in many places of the world and in Cape Town can be seen in venues from small, dark late-night jazz clubs to prestigious venues like the Artscape.
+An extraordinary talent from the dusty streets of Nyanga, Mpumulelu (which means Success, of course!) is a show stealer as he ripples through his delightful repertoire of sax riffs.
+Able to jam over any style, Mpumulelu has been seen tootling his brass in Cape Town and can be seen in venues from small, dark, late-night jazz clubs to prestigious venues like the Artscape.

 Mpumie, as we call him, joins us in his desire to be an inspiration for young musicians, encouraging them to choose a life of music rather than the unsavoury temptations of drugs and crime that the youth in South Africa’s townships are often exposed to.
 Respect Mpumie!

 Having resurfaced after a long hiatus in the murky world of “real jobs”, Noel returns to the stage as a Token White Guy, adding his brand of rhythm and lead guitar to what he deemed was a great sound, but “just needed to be louder”.